bjackman/locali-ci/README.md

 ### From GitHub Releases

-There are pre-built binaries in the [GitHub Releases](https://github.com/bjackman/limmat/releases/tag/v0.2.1).
+There are pre-built Linux x86 binaries in the [GitHub Releases](https://github.com/bjackman/limmat/releases/tag/v0.2.1).

 If you prefer to have the tool tracked by your package manager, you can download